|

 management are unequalled by virtually any other type of activity

 presented to the courts."
 (EDF I, supra, 20 Cal.3d 327, 344.)
+We have seriously considered whether, in

 light of the broad powers and duties which the Legislature has conferred